2akj24/Parking_management_system/README.md

 > This was one of my **Academic Project**.
 Some basic features may be missing, which I will be improving in future updates.
 > I have taken help from **YouTube**, **GeeksForGeeks** and **Other websites**.
-> If there is any kind of issue while running the code on any Code editor try tunning it onto you command prompt. 😊
+> If there is any kind of issue while running the code on any Code editor try running it onto you command prompt. 😊

 ## 📌 Features